Machine Unlearning: A Comprehensive Survey: Background

-The unlearning process begins at an unlearning request when a user wants to remove his data $D_e$ from the trained model, Step 1 in Fig. \ref{fig:unlearningprocess}.
-The requested unlearning data $D_e$ can be data samples, classes or graph nodes.
-Then, in Step 2, the server removes the contribution of $D_e$ using a machine unlearning algorithm $\mathcal{U}$.
-The unlearned model can be expressed as $M_{D\backslash D_e} = \mathcal{U}(D, D_e, \mathcal{A}(D))$.
-In dealing with an unlearning request, we hope that the unlearned model $\mathcal{U}(D, D_e, \mathcal{A}(D))$ is the same as the retrained model $\mathcal{A}(D \backslash D_e)$ (i.e., $\mathcal{U}(D, D_e, \mathcal{A}(D)) \simeq \mathcal{A}(D \backslash D_e)$).
-Most unlearning studies ended at this step.
-However, we do need an effective evaluation metric to assess the unlearning effect as Step 3 in Fig.\ref{fig:unlearningprocess}.
-Therefore, we add the verification as the last step in the unlearning process, and we will introduce the related literature later.
+The unlearning process begins at an unlearning request when a user wants to erase his specified data $D_e$ from the trained model, Step 1 in Fig. \ref{fig:unlearningprocess}.
+The requested unlearning data $D_e$ can be data samples \cite{bourtoule2021machine}, classes \cite{warnecke2021machine}, or graph nodes \cite{chen2022graph}.
+Then, in Step 2, the server removes the contribution of $D_e$ using a designed machine unlearning algorithm $\mathcal{U}$.
+The unlearned model can be described as $M_{D \setminus D_e} = \mathcal{U}(M, D, D_e)$. {The standard aim of unlearning is to ensure the unlearned model $\mathcal{U}(M, D, D_e)$ is the same as the retrained model $\mathcal{A}(D \setminus D_e)$ (i.e., $\mathcal{U}(M, D, D_e) \simeq \mathcal{A}(D \setminus D_e)$).} Most unlearning studies ended at this step.
+However, we do need an effective evaluation metric to assess the unlearning effectiveness, as in Step 3 in Fig. \ref{fig:unlearningprocess}.
+Therefore, we add the verification step as the last step in the unlearning process, and we will introduce the related literature later.